-2 Concept maps describe how a set of template arguments satisfy the requirements stated in the body of a concept definition (14.9.1).
-Whenever a constrained template specialization (14.10) is named, there shall be a concept map that satisfies each concept requirement in the template requirements (14.10.1.1).
-For template argument deduction ([temp.deduct.type]) against a constrained template to succeed, each of the template's requirements shall be satisfied ([temp.req.set]).
+Concept maps describe how a set of template arguments satisfy the requirements stated in the body of a concept definition (14.9.1).
+For template argument deduction (??) against a constrained template to succeed, each of the template's requirements shall be satisfied (??).
 The concept map is inserted into the scope in which the concept map or concept map template (14.5.8) is defined immediately after the concept-id is seen.
 The name of the concept map is the full concept name of the concept in the corresponding concept instance.
 [Example:

 '''

 class student_record {

 public:

 std::string id;

 std::string name;

 std::string address;

 };

 concept EqualityComparable<typename T> {

 bool operator==(T, T);

 }

 concept_map EqualityComparable<student_record> {

 bool operator==(const student_record& a, const student_record& b) {

 return a.id == b.id;

 }

 }

+template<typename T> requires EqualityComparable<T> void f(T);

+f(student_record()); // okay, have concept_map EqualityComparable<student_record>

 '''

-template<typename T> requires EqualityComparable<T> void f(T);

-f(student\record()); // okay, have concept\map EqualityComparable<student\record>

-- 3 A concept map that is not a concept map archetype may contain two kinds of members: requirement members and satisfier members.members that satisfy requirement members.
+- end example] - A concept map may contain two kinds of members: requirement members and members that satisfy requirement members.
 The latter may be explicitly declared within the concept, explicitly declared within a refinement, or generated implicitly from a default implementation from the concept or refinement of the concept. - A requirement member represents a requirement to satisfy (as described below) a single associated function (14.9.1.1), associated type or associated class template (14.9.1.2) from the corresponding concept.
 The set of requirement members is the set of associated functions, associated types and associated class templates from the concept after substitution of the concept's template parameters with the corresponding template arguments.
-[Note: There is no way to explicitly declare a requirement member. - end note] - 5 The concept-map-member specification in a concept-map-definition declares the full set of satisfier members of the concept map; no satisfier member can be added elsewhere. - 6 After a requirement is satisfied, the requirement member serves as a synonym for the set of entities (possibly satisfier members) that satisfies the requirement (14.9.2.1, 14.9.2.2).
+[Note: There is no way to explicitly declare a requirement member. end note] - 5 After a requirement is satisfied, the requirement member serves as a synonym for the set of entities that satisfies the requirement (14.9.2.1, 14.9.2.2).
 That entity is said to be the satisfier of the requirement member.
 Each requirement member is visible during qualified name lookup (3.4.3.3).
-[Note: A satisfier need not be a member of a concept map. end note] - 7 A satisfier member shall satisfy (14.9.2.1, 14.9.2.2) at least one requirement member of its enclosing concept map or at least one unsatisfied requirement member from a refined concept map.
-A satisfier member A concept map member that satisfies a requirement member cannot be found by any form of name lookup (3.4). - 8 A concept map archetype (14.10.2) does not contain any requirement members or satisfier members.
-The set of members of a concept map archetype is the set of associated functions, associated types and associated templates from the concept after substitution of the concept's template parameters with the corresponding template arguments of the concept map archetype.
-Within a constrained template, these members are treated as if they were real functions, types and templates for the purposes of syntactic and semantic analysis.is considered to have satisfiers (generated from the concept) for each of its requirement members. - 9 Concept maps shall satisfy every associated function (14.9.1.1), associated type and associated class template requirement (14.9.1.2) of its concept instance and all of the requirements inherited from its refined concept instances (14.9.3).
+[Note: A satisfier need not be a member of a concept map. - end note]

+- 6 A concept map member that satisfies a requirement member cannot be found by any form of name lookup (3.4). - A concept map archetype (14.10.2) is considered to have satisfiers (generated from the concept) for each of its requirement members. - Concept maps shall satisfy every associated function (14.9.1.1), associated type and associated class template requirement (14.9.1.2) of its concept instance and all of the requirements inherited from its refined concept instances (14.9.3).
 [Example:

 '''

 concept C<typename T, typename U> { T f(T); U f(U); }

 concept_map C<int, int> {

-int f(int); // okay: matches requirement for f in concept instance C<int, int>
+int f(int); // okay: matches requirement for f in concept instance C<int, int> }

-}

 '''

-10 Concept maps shall not contain declarations that do not satisfy any requirement in their corresponding concept or its refined concepts.
+9 Concept maps shall not contain declarations that do not satisfy any requirement in their corresponding concept or its refined concepts.
 [Example: